Simucube/simucube-docs.github.io/docs/Simucube3/Control Box.md

 ### 1: Torque off

-Used as an emergency stop when all connected devices need to be quickly powered off.
+Used as an emergency stop when the wheelbase torque needs to be quickly powered off.
 Press to activate, rotate clockwise to release.

 ### 2: Torque adjustment / Quick zero